tail head cat sleep

 list List all currently trusted certificate authorities.

-List all currently blacklisted certificates.
+List all currently untrusted certificates.

-Remove the specified file from the blacklist.
+trust Remove the specified file from the untrusted list.

 ENVIRONMENT